 During residency, interested trainees can gain competency in medical and surgical TABs, miscarriage management, gynecological ultrasound, colposcopies and cervical biopsies, endometrial biopsies, and IUD and Nexplanon insertions.
 We not only diagnose cervical dysplasia and cancer, but also provide treatment with LEEPs and cryotherapy.

 Here at the Sutter Family Medicine Residency program, we offer a wide variety of educational experiences in obstetrical and maternity care.
 Our goal is to provide residents with a positive OB experience and graduate family medicine doctors who are competent and confident to take care of a broad array of OB patients.
 Our residents care for their own continuity patients in the clinic and deliver alongside our family medicine faculty as well as community OB/GYNs.

-In their second year, residents will learn high-risk obstetrics from our perinatologist group and family medicine faculty.
 Additionally, residents interested in more advanced OB education have the opportunity to manage high-risk and diabetic patients in our clinic and manage patients undergoing a trial of labor after cesarean section.
 Residents may also take part in cesarean sections with our OB/GYN colleagues as well as Dr. Ryan Spielvogel and Dr. Megan Ash, family medicine faculty who perform cesarean sections.

 After delivery, we continue to provide comprehensive care to both mother and baby.
 We promote postpartum contraception and family planning.
 We strongly encourage breastfeeding among our new mothers and are proud to boast that both Sutter Medical Center Sacramento and Sutter Davis Hospital have been designated a baby-friendly hospitals.
 Our residents do home visits for new mothers with social challenges.